joesb/helios360/content/handbook/what/advocacy.md

 … and so on.

+The CDO will need to look both ways to make sure the delivery team has what they need.

+1. **The CDO needs to look to the customer …**{.larger}
+to make sure the delivery team has the things they need in good time — information, resources, the attention and focus of the right people, etc. — and in the right form for them to be able to perform their work.
+2. **The CDO needs to look to the business …**{.larger}
+to make sure the delivery team has the support they need — time from the right personnel (engineers, devops, product, Chief Technical Officer, Chief Data Officer, Design principals, etc.), technical and other resources that are available and usable without convoluted configuration, etc. — to execute their work efficiently and effectively.{.margin-block-start-md}

-This means that the Chief Delivery Officer is an advocate for the delivery team as well — both to the customer, so they have what then need when they need it; and to your business, so the delivery get the help and support that's necessary to get stuff done.
+This means that the Chief Delivery Officer is an advocate for the delivery team as well — both to the customer, so they have what they need when they need it; and to your business, so the delivery get the help and support that's necessary to get stuff done.

+## The ultimate advocate

+So, we've looked at three groups whose needs the CDO has to mediate — the client, the company, and the delivery team.

+A Chief Delivery Officer has one final duty of advocacy:

+For the reputation of the business.{.padding-inline-start-lg .emphasis}

+This, of course, is not the sole responsibility of the CDO — everyone is involved in building and maintaining the reputation, from top to bottom.

+*However*, a Chief Delivery Officer has a special concern for the stature and character of the business, and a unique influence over that organisational reputation.

+*👉*{.drop-first .drop-first-vsm .margin-inline-end-md}The CDO's interest lies with there being a *strong internal coherence in the business*.
+That means that whichever way you cut it, however you engage with it, the persona, the ways of acting and behaving, the language and the tone of voice of the business is consistent all the way through.{.padding-inline-start-lg}

+*👉*{.drop-first .drop-first-vsm .margin-inline-end-md}The CDO's responsibility lies in *presenting and representing that persona and tone of voice* to the customer with consistency — in the way the delivery team executes on the CDO's patterns, processes, tools, language, project rhythm and ceremonies, and so on.{.padding-inline-start-lg}

+Client delivery is the foundation stone for the organisation's reputation, and each client's experience adds to the structure built on top.

+And that means that a Chief Delivery Officer takes the role of the ultimate advocate.